mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-RE-INSTALL-OPENEBS.md

 ### Steps Performed in the test

-- Invoke API to list openbses entry.
+- Invoke API to list openebses entry.
 - Invoke API to install openebs .
 - Invoke API to check job status .